igorek17000/Ender-2-Pro-BTT-V3/README.md

 I have been testing this version of the firmware for over a month now with no issues so far.
 94 prints, no failures.

-# You will need to purchase the three items listed below to do this upgrade.
+# Items listed below are needed to do this upgrade.
 (I DO NOT GET PAID FOR ANY LINK I PROVIDE)

-You cannot use the stock Main Board and Stock Motor Cables with this firmware.

 I have provided links to each item required.